hhelsper/img/readme.md

 ## Tech Used

-This website was created using flask python backend, html and css for front end and a postgresql database.
+This website was created using flask python backend, html, css and bootstrap for front end and a postgresql database.
 My database has 8 tables and 5 foreign keys.